backdrop-contrib/ip_blocking/README.md

 - block an IP address:
   - enter a valid IP address (for example, 10.0.0.1);
+  - (optional) enter description of reason for blocking this IP;
   - click Add;

 - unblock previously blocked IP address: